 No one likes empty promises, and no one likes a company that can’t deal with the repercussions of faulty products.
 Before you move forward, make sure that there’s a plan of action to handle an underperforming system, a way for you to personally keep track of your system’s performance, and someone you can directly contact if something goes wrong down the road.
 Make sure that the company forecasts the system’s production based on factors specific to your setup versus pointing to the manufacturer’s performance rating.

-If your system fails to meet local codes, you may find yourself spending more money than you planned to modify it, or you may not be eligible for tax rebates.
+If your system fails to meet local codes, you may find yourself spending more money than you planned to modify it, or you may not be eligible for green home renovation tax credits and incentives.
 Either way, it’s worth finding someone who knows how to obtain permits and install a system according to regulations.

 Your panels will most likely be warrantied for 20-25 years (you should ensure that they are), which means that if one of them happens to stop working, the cost won’t come out of your pocket.
 A good panel system should be maintenance-free and for the most part be kept clean by the rain.
 Only an occasional hose-down should be necessary to keep them clear of debris.